 PCBA Technology, Products & Processes

-SBC services include: PCB Assemblies, Full Box Builds, Mechanical Assembly, Cable and Harness, Backpanel Press-Fit or Soldered-in Assembly, Conformal Coating, Potting, Emi Shield Coating, Final Assembly and a wide range of Optical, Electrical, and Functional testing.
+SBC services include: PC Board Assemblies, Full Box Builds, HDI, Mechanical Assembly, Cable and Harness, Backpanel Press-Fit or Soldered-in Assembly, Conformal Coating, Potting, Emi Shield Coating, Final Assembly and a wide range of Optical, Electrical, ICT, and Functional testing.

 Surface-Mount Technology (SMT)

 Utilizing our fully automated Fuji lines SBC can produce an array of technologies and volumes.
-SMT is a method for producing electronic circuits in which the components are mounted or placed directly onto the surface of printed circuit boards (PCB’s).
+SMT is a method for producing electronic circuits in which the components are mounted or placed directly onto the surface of printed circuit boards.
 An electronic device so made is called a surface-mount device (SMD).
-SMD’s have largely replaced through-hole technology, a method of fitting components with wire leads into holes in PCB’s.
-Both technologies can be used on the same board for components not suited to surface mounting such as large transformers and heat-sinked power semi-conductors.
-With SMD technology design engineers have the capability to significantly increase the density of designs.
+SMD’s have largely replaced through-hole technology, a method of fitting components with wire leads into holes in PC Board’s.
+Both technologies can be used on the same board for components not suited to surface mounting such as large transformers and heat-sinked power semi-conductors, etc. With SMD technology design engineers have the capability to significantly increase the density of designs.

 An SMT component is typically smaller than its through-hole counterpart because it has either smaller leads or no leads at all.
 It may have short pins or leads of various styles, flat contacts, a matrix of solder balls (BGAs), or terminations on the body of the component.